Nafees10/qscript/spec/syntax.md

 }
 ```
 in this loop, notice that there is a semicolon after `INCREMENT_STATEMENT`, that is necessary.
 First, the `INIT_STATEMENT` is executed, right before starting the loop.
 This is executed only once.
-Then if `CONDITION` is true, the loop body is executed, then `INCREMENT_STATEMENT` is executed, this is repeated, until condition is false.
+Then if `CONDITION` is `true`, the loop body is executed, then `INCREMENT_STATEMENT` is executed, this is repeated, until condition is false.
 Unlike other languages (like D), the `INIT_STATEMENT`, `CONDITION`, and `INCREMENT_STATEMENT` all must be present.

 ---